openshift/enhancements/enhancements/update/eus-upgrades-mvp.md

 The idea is to find the best form of an argument why this enhancement should _not_ be implemented.

 ## Alternatives

+### MCO Kubelet Skew Enforcement

+Instead of the API Server Operator enforcing kubelet skew compliance through the `Upgradeable` flag, the MCO could provide this functionality.
+Either of these two operators are the obvious choice for such a check since they are responsible for both halves of the kubelet-API Server interaction.
+It makes more sense for the leading component to implement the check, however, since it's the leading edge that's going to violate the skew compliance first.
+In the case of OpenShift, that leading edge is the API Server and it makes more sense for it to determine whether a step forward is going to violate the skew policy.
+On top of that, the gating mechanism we have today is the `Upgradeable=False` flag, which indicates that a particular operator cannot be upgraded, thereby halting the upgrade of the entire cluster.
+It doesn't make sense for the MCO to assert this condition, since an upgrade of the MCO and its operands (RHCOS) would actually reduce the skew.
+If the MCO were to use this mechanism to enforce the skew, it would be a reinterpretation of the function of that flag to instead indicate that the entire cluster cannot be upgraded.
+It's a subtle but important distinction that preserves low coupling between individual operators.

+### MCO Rollout Gating

+(This section was written assuming that the MCO would be responsible for enforcing the node skew policy, but this plan has since been modified to make the API Server Operator responsible for this enforcement.)

 Rather than having MCO enforce version skew policies between OS managed components and operator managed components it could simply set Upgradeable=False